camilin87/aws-cloudwatch-forwarder/README.md

 ## Usage

-Execute your application in the following way

 ```sh
 aws-cloudwatch-forwarder 'echo "sample application"'
 ```

-Where `echo "sample application"` is your application.
+Where `echo "sample application"` is your application. **DO NOT** forget to wrap your application in quotes.

 ### Usage inside of a node application